Foxandxss/angular-tips/source/_posts/2015-05-04-an-introduction-to-angular-2.markdown

 </div>
 ```

-So having a flag called `isAuth`, we will switch between to divs.
+So having a flag called `isAuth`, we will switch between two divs.

 We will need the `Auth` service here as well, so let's import it: